CeciliaSwe/portfolio-4th/README.md

 # ABC WOD

+## Purpose
-ACB WOD is a website for people who workout and need inspiration for their next workout (or Workout of the day - WOD).
-Any user can view workout, both exerpt and in detail, but only registered users can add workouts.
+ABC WOD is a website for people who workout and need inspiration for their next workout (or Workout of the day - WOD).
+Any user can view workouts, but only registered users can add workouts.
 Owners of workouts are also able to edit and delete their posts.

+A full list of technologies used can be found in the technologies section of this document.
+Note that GitHub as of March 2021 automatically creates a Table of Contents for the README file.

+## ABC WOD Responsive Website

 ![Responsive](assets/wireframes_responsive/responsive.png)